Little-Podi/Learned_Compression/README.md

 # Learned Compression

-This repository is a paper digest of deep neural network (DNN)-based approaches in data compression tasks.
+This repository is a paper digest of deep neural network (DNN)-based approaches in data compression tasks, including **image compression** and **video compression**.
 Papers are listed in alphabetical order of the first character.
 All links to the papers and codes are freely accessible.